orchidsoftware/orchid.software/docs/en/docs/packages/crud.md

 ## Introduction

-Orchid for Laravel has provided a unique experience for writing applications.
+Orchid has provided a unique experience for writing applications.
 Still, sometimes a simple CRUD needs to be done when it might seem overkill.
 Therefore, we have created a new package aimed at developers who want to quickly create a user interface for eloquent models with functions such as creating, reading, updating, and deleting.